kaniick/NSC-Growtek-Controller/Readme.md

   Software Foundation version 3 of the License, or (at your option) any later version.
-However if you intend on using the program (either in its entirety or any part of it) in any way, shape, or form for PROFIT, you MUST contact me and obtain my EXPRESS WRITTEN CONSENT (contact information is provided above).
+However if you intend on using the program (either in its entirety or any part of it) in any way, shape, or form for PROFIT, you MUST contact me and obtain my EXPRESS WRITTEN CONSENT (contact information is provided Below).
   VIOLATORS WILL BE PROSECUTED TO THE FULLEST EXTENT OF THE LAW.

+####Developer Contact Information:
+   Twitter: Kaniick<br>
+   Website: www.kaniick.com